xma711/notebook/math/interpolation/README.md

 One example to have two more equations are C1'(x0) = known value and Cn'(xn) = known value.

 The method in Wikipedia seems to combine xi and yi together, as we can see from condition 3 and 4.
-Also, the method makes the 2nd derivative of Ci|x=xi equal to the 2nd derivative of Ci+1|x=xi, (the method in lecture notes also has this property... nvm..)
+Also, the method makes the 2nd derivative of Ci|x=xi equal to the 2nd derivative of Ci+1|x=xi.

 The explanation from lecture notes is harder to understand, but they should carry the same meaning.
 The method in lecture notes seems to separate xi and yi, each has its own cubic spline.